-Kerlina Wright is a transport planner, and is on an LGV apprenticeship through TRS Training.
-Our editorial team caught up with her to get a female perspective on working in the male-dominated road haulage industry.
+Kerlina Wright is a transport planner employed on the LGV apprenticeship programme and our editorial team caught up with her to get a female perspective on working in the male-dominated road haulage industry.

 Kerlina has worked in her family’s Norfolk-based haulage business W’s Transport since she was 17.
 At the age of 19 she qualified with a Certificate of Professional Competence for Transport Managers (Road Haulage).
-Thanks to TRS Training she’s on track to fulfil her childhood dream of driving an articulated lorry.
+Thanks to TRS Training, Close Brothers and the RHA she’s on track to fulfil her childhood dream of driving an articulated lorry.

 She enrolled on our apprenticeship programme after being told about it by her sister, Helena who sits on the RHA (Road Haulage Association) board for the Eastern Region Council.
 She is aiming to qualify as a C license holder, a step towards getting fully qualified.